Z-Hilton/RingLightController/README.md

 - **Control Mosfets:** When the shutter signal is detected, the ESP32 sends a signal to the Mosfets to turn them on.
 This allows the 24V power to flow to the white LED banks.

 - **Control RGB LEDs** The ESP32 uses just one pin to control all 24 RGB LEDs of the ringlight.
 There are a couple of libraries you can use in the Arduino IDE to control them, with NEOpixel being arguably the easiest.
+- For its dimensions and pinout, go [here.](https://docs.ai-thinker.com/en/esp32/boards/nodemcu_32s) Don't worry about anything else on that page, we program it using the Arduino IDE, which is much simpler than the process described by the manufacturer.

+#### 2.4 JST connectors (6, 2-pins)

+- Each of these go to a bank of 6 LEDs.

+#### 2.5 JST connector (1, 3-pin)

+- The three pins are ground, data, and power (5V).
+They go to the individually addressable RGB LEDs on the ringlight.
+-
+#### 2.6 3.5mm Jack

+- Gets the signal from the camera

+#### 2.7 Barrel Jack

+- Gets power to the buck converter and ESP32

+## 3. Supplying Power

+The board expects an input of 24 Volts throught a **_center-positive_** DC barrel jack.
+You can check to see if your power source is center-positive by placing the red probe of a volt meter in the center of the plug and the black probe on the sleeve.
+If the number is positive you are all good.
+(This is important as there is no standard and center-negative is quite common too).
+The power supplies we are using for the photogrammetry rig are center-positive, so if you are a Makerspace employee reading this, no need to worry about this.
+Again, here's how the power flows through the board:
+- The 24V power goes into the board.
+- A Buck Converter steps down the voltage to 5V.
+- The 5V output powers both the ESP32 and the RGB LED strip.

 ## 6. Operation